OctopusDeploy/docs/docs/installation/installing-octopus/index.md

 - Recommended for smaller deployments (less than 30 Tentacles for example): 2GB RAM, dual-core CPU, 10GB free disk space
 - Recommended for larger deployments: 4GB RAM, dual-core, 20GB free disk space

-## Installation {#InstallingOctopus-Installation}
+## Download {#InstallingOctopus-Download}

 :::success
-**Download the Octopus Deploy MSI**
 The latest Octopus Deploy MSI can always be [downloaded from the Octopus Deploy downloads page](https://octopus.com/downloads).

-Alternatively you can download the latest stable builds directly for one of our products via links to [OctopusServer x64](https://octopus.com/downloads/latest/WindowsX64/OctopusServer), [OctopusServer 32-bit/x86](https://octopus.com/downloads/latest/WindowsX86/OctopusServer), [OctopusTentacle x64](https://octopus.com/downloads/latest/WindowsX64/OctopusTentacle), [OctopusTentacle 32-bit/x86](https://octopus.com/downloads/latest/WindowsX86/OctopusTentacle), [Hydra](https://octopus.com/downloads/latest/Hydra), [CommandLineTools](https://octopus.com/downloads/latest/CommandLineTools) or the [TeamCityPlugin](https://octopus.com/downloads/latest/TeamCityPlugin)
+You can also use our [permalinks](/docs/installation/permalinks.md) if you plan to automate the download.
 :::

+## Installation {#InstallingOctopus-Installation}

 This three minute video  will walk you through the installation process: